alairjt/enter/README.md

 # enter
-AngularJS Directive for run whatever on press enter
+AngularJS Directive for to execute command on press enter